NoahDragon/en/source/_posts/how-to-print-access-token-inside-cloud-function.md

 showAd: true
 ---

-**As Cloud Function supports many programming languages, this article will use Python for the demostration**
+**As Cloud Function supports many programming languages, this article will use Python for the demonstration**

 ![Cloud Function Logo](https://miro.medium.com/proxy/1*MeXs5Ot8X49Fn1vE_13ukA.png)

 If anyone has used the Google Cloud Function, they probably stuck at the limited system packages [1].
 There is no `curl` or `wget`, and could not customize the runtime system.
 Like the document stated, it is a fully managed environment.
-Someone may jump out and yell the Cloud Run.
+Someone may jump out and yell out the name Cloud Run.
 Yes, Cloud Run will be the successor of Cloud Function in many aspects.
-However, it does not support trigger from Cloud Storage bucket.
+However, it does not support the trigger from the Cloud Storage bucket.
 Yes, yes, yes, you can use Pub/Sub in Cloud Run to implement the bucket trigger.
 But why not keep it simple?

 ## Use cases

-During the local environment testing, we normally use `gcloud auth application-default print-access-token` [2] to call the Google API endpoint.
+During the local environment testing, we normally use `gcloud auth application-default print-access-token` [2] to get the authentication in order to call the Google API endpoint.
-It could be integrated into a `curl` command within a script:
+It could be integrated into a `curl` command within a script or subprocess in your code.
+You may see the following command in may GCP API tutorials:
 ```bash
 curl -H "Content-Type: application/x-www-form-urlencoded" -d "access_token=$(gcloud auth application-default print-access-token)" https://www.googleapis.com/oauth2/v1/tokeninfo
 ```

-Everything working fine on our local machine, it is time to move everything to the cloud.
+After tested everything working fine on our local machine, it is time to move to the cloud.
-We assume the Google Cloud will handle the credentials for us, because we are accessing resourses withing the GCP, and using the same service account.
+We assume the Google Cloud will handle the credentials for us, because we are accessing resources withing the GCP, and using the same service account.
 Our assumption will be busted by the brutal reality.
 We still need to explicitly create credentials when calling other GCP services.

 This becomes a barrier when moving to the Cloud Function.
-Initial thought would be using the Python subprocess to call `curl` command.
+The initial thought would be using the Python subprocess to call `curl` command.
-As stated above, the `curl` does not exist and could not be installed in Cloud Function system.
+As stated above, the `curl` does not exist and could not be installed in the Cloud Function system.
-Luckily, the `curl` command can easily replaced by the Python request package.
+Luckily, the `curl` command can easily be replaced by the Python request package.
-But, how about the `gcloud`?
+But, how about the `gcloud auth`?
 It is also not included in the system packages.
 So here is the solution.

-## Solutioins
+## Solutions

 We know there is a google-auth Python package [3] to handle GCP related authentications.
 The `google.auth.default()` could return a credential object which has a token field.